Detroit Red Wings' Ville Husso: 'I have to be sharper.' Here's why

 The Detroit Red Wings' No. 1 netminder doesn't have great stats five starts into his season, with a 3.38 goals-against average and .893 save percentage.
 Those numbers put him in the bottom third among goaltenders who have played at least four games, though it's a tightly packed group overall given how early it still is.

-Husso was earmarked to serve as backup Thursday against the Winnipeg Jets, as James Reimer was scheduled to get the start because of the Wings' compact schedule.
+Husso was earmarked to serve as backup Thursday against the Winnipeg Jets, as James Reimer was scheduled to get the start because of a compact schedule.
 Lalonde said during training camp that Husso was No. 1, and that hasn't changed.

 UNFIT FELINE: Red Wings making plans in case Alex DeBrincat (unwell) unavailable against Jets